jsenv/importmap-node-module/readme.md

 `treeshakeMappings` parameter is a boolean controlling if mappings will be treeshaked according to the import found in your files.

 When disabled, all mappings needed for Node module resolution will be generated.
 During development, you can start/stop using a mapping at any time.
-In that case it's more convenient to keep unused mapping in the generate importmap.
+In that case it's more convenient to keep unused mappings in the generated importmap.
 Consequently `treeshakeMappings` parameter is disabled when `dev` parameter is enabled.

 When enabled, only the mappings actually used by your files will be generated.
 This is the default behaviour as long as `dev` parameter is disabled.
 It will drastically decrease the importmap file size.